 Just off the highway, this warm spring lake, nestled in a green valley opposite pine-covered hills, is the perfect stopover for a relaxing soak among the rolling hills of Montana, under blue skies, and with a waterfall to complete your rejuvenating oasis.

 With the added bonus of a cliff to dive from and a cave to explore, this easy-to-access hot springs has space to spare for locals and tourists alike wanting to swim or picnic with family and friends.
+In fact, Nimrod is just one of the favorites on our Montana hot springs listing.
+Check it out when you’re done here – there’s so much soaking to be had!

 |Location||Near Missoula, Montana|